Child Custody Modification

 Texas courts encourage parents to attempt to confer and agree upon all aspects of custody, including an amendment to an existing order.
 If both parents are willing to modify the existing custody order and agree upon the proposed changes, the modification process is usually simple.
 A proposed order reflecting the agreed-upon changes is drafted and filed with the court.
 Courts generally approve agreed modifications, with the caveat that any modification must be in the best interest of the child involved.
 Once the order is approved, it overrides the existing order and is legally enforceable.Child’s Wishes for Modification

 In cases in which there is a dispute as to whether a child custody modification is necessary, the process to obtain a modification becomes more involved.
 The burden of proof on the parent seeking a modification depends on the age of the child involved.
-If the child is 12 years old and wishes to live with the non-custodial parent, the court will take the child’s wishes under consideration.
+If the child is aged 12 years or older and wishes to live with the non-custodial parent, the court will take the child’s wishes under consideration.
 Regardless of the child’s wishes, however, the court will not modify the order unless it finds the changes to be in the best interest of the child.Material and Substantial Change

 If the child is younger than 12, the parent seeking a modification must show a material and substantial change in either the child or the parent’s circumstances.
 There are no absolute rules as to what is considered a material and substantial change in circumstances, and each case must be evaluated on its individual facts.
 Common scenarios that would generally constitute a material and substantial change in circumstances include a change in the employment or marital status of either parent, the conviction of either parent of child abuse or domestic abuse, or a change in the location of the primary residence of either parent.
 Even if the court finds that the circumstances have materially and substantially changed, however, the court must then evaluate whether the child custody modification sought is in the best interest of the child.
 In evaluating the child’s best interest, the court weighs factors such as the emotional and physical needs of the child, the abilities of the parents, and the stability of each parent’s home.Relinquishment of Custody